cronical/idpro-bok-tech-arch/tech-arch.md

 ![Diagram Description automatically generated](resources/authorization-models.png){width="6.268055555555556in" height="5.809027777777778in"}

-Access governance
+Access governance (IGA)
 -----------------

 Access Governance provides oversight and control over access rights implemented in multiple local or shared authorization systems.
 These rights may be controlled in a variety of ways, starting with the existence and validity of the digital identity.
-Other controls include various mechanisms such as policies, the mapping of roles, permissions, and identies.
+Other controls include various mechanisms such as policies, the mapping of roles, permissions, and identities.
 Some controls rely on user attributes including group memberships or roles stored in an Identity Register.
 Broadly speaking, the controls may also include methods such as procedures and workflows to ensure proper review.

+Often deployed to prevent internal fraud is the control labeled segregation of duties.
+The control defines groups of access rights that cannot be held by the same person.
+This is best done in a location that has visability to all the implicated access rights, i.e. the IGA system.

 Typically, governance activities review and may modify the data in one or more of the authorization components in order to effect a change in entitlements.